New Works: Northern Lights and a Polar Bear

 I shared the enthralling magic of this trip of a lifetime, including awesome photos and videos, in a previous post Witnessing Wonder: Polar Bears and Northern Lights.

-I love the way the northern lights seem to swirl through the starry sky, so I titled this scene Dancing With the Stars, (varnished watercolour on 9 x 12 inch panel).
+In this first piece, I love the way the northern lights seem to swirl through the starry sky, so I titled the painting Dancing With the Stars, (varnished watercolour on 9 x 12 inch panel).

 If you are a student of watercolour, or interested in how beautiful things are hand crafted, see the full creation story of this painting in my previous post The Making of 'Dancing With the Stars'.

-Painting of northern lights over a rocky shoreline with water below.Shown here is Rhythms of the Night, varnished watercolour on 12 x 12 inch panel.
+This vibrant artwork is titled Rhythms of the Night, varnished watercolour on 12 x 12 inch panel.

 I photographed the green aurora from the dome car of the train transporting us overnight from Churchill to Thompson.